-Editorial Note: I originally wrote this post for the NDepend blog.
+Editorial Note: I originally wrote this post for the SmartBear blog.
 You can check out the original here, at their site.
-While you’e there, take a look at the other posts and download a trial of NDepend, if you’re so inclined.
+Have a look around while you’re there and see what some of the other authors have written.

 As an IT management consultant, probably the most frequent question I hear is some variant of “how can we get our defect count down?”
 Developers may want this as a matter of professional pride, but it’s the managers and project managers that truly burn to improve on this metric.
 Our software does thousands of undesirable things in production, and we’d like to get that down to hundreds.